Tips, tricks and techniques to keep your port-a-potty rentals safe during hurricane season

 The first thing to do after the storm is to assess your port-a-potty rentals for any damage.
 If your units are still pretty functional, congratulations.
 If one or two gets damaged by the storm, notify us immediately.
 We will try to service, or replace your rental as quickly as possible.

-Doodie Calls has a large coverage area here in Florida.
-It may take some time for us to get to your site but we will be there.
-Nonetheless, we’re committed to providing excellent service for our customers.
+Doodie Calls services the entire nation in times of disaster.
+When you need us, we will be there.
+At Doodie Calls we’re committed to providing excellent service for our customers.
 After the storm, it’s our responsibility to help you get your port-a-potty rentals in tip-top shape and ready for use.

 However, if you’ve done a good job securing your port-a-potty rentals before the tropical storm arrives, you should still have functional portable toilets on site.
 Keep these tips in mind for next hurricane season if you don’t want to be caught unawares.